Bhoza/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10th script is made to change permissins of the file hello to specified permissions -rwxr-x-wx for the file hello 11th script is made to mirror the mode of the file  hello to the mode of the file olleh 12th script is made to add execute permissions to the current diretory and its subdirectory  for the user,group and all others without changing for the regular files
-13th script is made to create a directory call my_dir with permissions 751 located in the working directory
+13th script is made to create a directory called my_dir with permissions 751 located on the working directory